GiovanniSalvi/New_Library/README.md

 ## Testing

 ### In order to navigate easily through the site:
-* In the homepage, users can find all [books title](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20homepage.png) in the archive.At the top of the page are displayed [navbar](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20navbar.png) links to navigate through the app. and a [search tab](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20search%20tab.png) to explore site contents just below
+* In the homepage, users can find all [books title](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20homepage.png) in the archive.At the top of the page are displayed [navbar](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20navbar.png) links to navigate through the app and a [search tab](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20search%20tab.png) to explore site contents just below.

 * Add_book link leads to the [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20add%20form.png) to adding new books to the archive